 - In 1999 NASA lost an orbiter as one half of the engineers were using metric measurements and the other were using imperial.

-- The NASA Dryden Flight Research Centre is in Edwards, California.
+- The NASA Dryden Flight Research Center is in Edwards, California.

 - An intern, Thad Roberts, was incarcerated for 7 years after having intercourse on stolen moon rocks.